majodev/google-webfonts-helper/README.md

 This was originally a prototype, that I've started to get familiar with Angular and Express.
 All magic by [generator-angular-fullstack](https://github.com/DaftMonk/generator-angular-fullstack).
 See [my note here](http://ranf.tl/2014/12/23/self-hosting-google-web-fonts/).
 That's all folks.

+### Contributing

+Everything is welcome, **especially tests**!
+Fork, change and send me a pull request.
+However, please add a description to your changes, not only code!
+**Attention designers:**: Searching for a logo and proper styling (I'm more a usability / backends guy).

 ## License
 (c) Mario Ranftl - majodev
 [MIT License](http://majodev.mit-license.org/)